The structure of our economy must change - Togbe Afede

 “How come that high inflation has become our lot, permanently?
 We need a lot of hard thinking,” he stated.

-He said that “Ours has been a high-interest rate environment- a high inflation environment, and the question is why?
+He said: “Ours has been a high interest rate environment- a high inflation environment, and the question is why?

-“We have always tried fighting inflation with a high-interest rate, and it does not work, and I am sorry it would not work.
-The interest rate itself is a price, and it must be.
-If you go and pay 30 percent to borrow, you will transfer all that cost to your consumer and then you get into a vicious cycle.
+“We have always tried fighting inflation with a high interest rate, and it does not work and am sorry it would not work.
+Interest rate itself is a price, and it must be.
+If you go and pay 30 per cent to borrow, you will transfer all that cost to your consumer and then you get into a vicious cycle.

 “And worse of all, when you try to increase interest rates based on inflation past price changes, then you are engaged in what I call a self-fulfilling prophecy- taking the past into the future.

-“We need to as a nation look critically at how we fight the battles against inflation.
+“We need as a nation, critically, to look critically at how we fight the battles against inflation.
 Assuming interests are raised again today, your sector participants would also need to increase their prices because they need to transfer the extra cost of borrowing to the market, and that is where the challenge is.
 Our interest in this country is already extremely high,” he said.

 Togbe Afede said the BoG should focus on securing and maintaining “low stable inflation” and said parity laws did not support the concept of increasing interest rates with rising inflation.

 “So, we have a problem, but we are creating difficult hurdles for the resolution of those problems.
-How can high-interest rates help fight inflation when it produces big profits in the banking sector?
-This means the high-interest rates are not even shared with depositors, at least not sufficiently.
+How can high interest rates help fight inflation when it produces big profits in the banking sector?
+Which means the high interest rates are not even shared with depositors, at least not sufficiently.
 So, we have a difficult problem; a deep structural problem, and the earlier we rethink our approach and our methods, I think the better.

 “If we cannot pursue policies that would help us change the structure of our economy, create the jobs that we need to create, enhance local ownership of the economy, our problems will become permanent- they are almost becoming permanent,” the Agbogbomefia stated.